GEO Group (GEO)

 5. Revenue Growth

-As you can see below, GEO Group’s sales grew at a sluggish 1.1% compounded annual growth rate over the last five years.
+As you can see below, GEO Group’s 2.3% annualized revenue growth over the last five years was sluggish.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

-Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-GEO Group’s annualized revenue growth of 2.1% over the last two years is above its five-year trend, but we were still disappointed by the results.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+GEO Group’s annualized revenue growth of 4.4% over the last two years is above its five-year trend, which is encouraging.
+GEO Group Year-On-Year Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 21.4% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and indicates its newer products and services will spur better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 13.1% over the next 12 months, an improvement versus the last two years.
+This projection is healthy and implies its newer products and services will catalyze better top-line performance.

 6. Operating Margin